Canadian Personal Finance Blog

 Spousal RRSP: Epilogue and Correction

-One of the reasons I write this blog is sometimes I learn things myself on my topics.
-Now I had been told (by a Financial Advisor no less) about the three year attribution rules in Spousal RRSPs (that I talked about yesterday in this flawed posting).
+One of the main reasons I write this blog is sometimes I learn things myself on my topics.
+Now I had been told (by a Financial Advisor no less) about the three year attribution rules in Spousal RRSP (that I talked about yesterday in this flawed posting).

-Luckily our friend over at the Canadian Capitalist (a reputable blogger, who researches things far better than I do), points out that the three year attribution rule actually means, no money was contributed to this plan AT ALL during those three years, so you have to wait three years before the money would be taxed in your spouse’s hands.
+What does the three year attribution rule actually mean?
+No money was contributed to this plan AT ALL during those three years, so you have to wait three years before the money would be taxed in your spouse’s hands.
 In fact the TD Canada Trust web page has a very good explanation that I will shamelessly plagiarize:

 The three year attribution rule